Christmas Traditions and Symbols

 About Christmas Traditions and Symbols

-Christmas Trees are a Huge Symbol of the Season
+Christmas Traditions - Trees are a Huge Symbol of the Season

-Christmas Trees The tradition of using Christmas trees began in Germany.
-German immigrants brought the tradition with them to America.
+Christmas Trees– Holiday traditions using Christmas trees originated in Germany.
+German immigrants brought this tradition with them to America.
 Tree decorations included popcorn strings and lighted candles.
 Those candles were indeed proved dangerous and the cause of many Christmas tree fires.

 Finding the perfect Christmas tree- If your family is like mine, finding the perfect tree is a tradition all to itself.
 Like millions of others, we shun the ease of an artificial tree and do it the hard (fun) way.
 Neither wind, nor sleet, nor rain, nor hail, nor mud(!!!) will keep us from trudging through one tree farm after another in search of that perfect size and shape.
 More on Finding the Perfect Tree.